amekusa/docolatte/README.md

   branding:
     title: Title text
     link:  Link URL of the title
-    icon:  Icon on the left [default:"home"]
+    icon:  Icon on the left [default:'home']
            # See https://feathericons.com/

     # Font settings for the title